davidpham87/ethz_missing_data/notes/introduction.md

 [Statistical horizon](http://statisticalhorizons.com/predictive-mean-matching)
 explains how predctive mean matching (pmm) works.
-It is similar to nearest neighboor in the sense that predictions from linear regression is used as the metric and the imputed value is randomly chosen by the sets of neighbour.
+It is similar to nearest neighboor in the sense that predictions from linear regression is used as the metric and the imputed value is randomly chosen by the sets of neighbor.
+This is quite practical as the imputed observations always belong to the set of non-missing data.

+# FLAS Completion

+The mi data package provide imputed continuous data, with decimals (e.g. 102.3435), whereas the set of observed data is clearly the integers.

 # Bibliography